 Fantastic Four: Marvels Snapshot is published by Marvel Comics, written by Evan Dorkin, and Sarah Dyer, art by Benjamin Dewey, colors by Jordie Bellaire, and letters by VC’s Joe Caramagna.
 The Snapshot series focuses the spotlight on a different Marvel character from their time in the golden years of comics throughout each issue.
 The perspective we’re shown, however, is not through the eyes of the hero, but rather, an ordinary person who’s happened to share some time with the individual.

-We join the story as a newscaster informs us that the Avengers and the Government are not communicating with the public after the Red Skull unleashed a deadly biological weapon from Mount Rushmore, known as the ‘Red Zone’ attack.
+We join the story as a newscaster informs us that the Avengers and the Government are not communicating with the public after the Red Skull unleashes a deadly biological weapon from Mount Rushmore, the ‘Red Zone’ attack.
 Several other Marvel Comics plots are read aloud over the news to give you a sense of when this issue takes place.

-Meanwhile, a woman is getting ready in her bedroom, as the audio shifts to announcing that Johnny Storm is set to be making an appearance in his hometown Glenville, Long Island tonight for his 10 year High School anniversary.
+Meanwhile, a woman is getting ready in her bedroom as the audio shifts to announcing that Johnny Storm is set to appear in his hometown, Glenville, Long Island tonight for his 10-year High School anniversary.
 Insert copious amounts of fire-related jokes, that you just know would be made on national television if a superhero did exist.